A Parliamentary Scrutiny Solution For The EU (Withdrawal) Bill

 The new system would:

-The current, discredited, scrutiny system for negative and affirmative SIs, which gives MPs no meaningful voice and wastes their time, would be abolished.
+• abolish the current, discredited, scrutiny system for negative and affirmative SIs, which gives MPs no meaningful voice and wastes their time.

 Better scrutiny should be a permanent feature of parliamentary life, not just for Brexit.
 The political salience of Brexit-related legislation, and the ‘take back control’ rhetoric surrounding it, now finally and fatally expose the shortcomings of the Commons’ current delegated legislation scrutiny system.
 MPs can no longer be indifferent to these inadequacies, and must finally take seriously their democratic responsibility for delegated legislation.